 We have prepared this document to assist you in setting up your VPS in a hassle-free way.
-This document is specially prepared for all non-technical customers who are willing to use the VPS service, but unable to do so because of the lack of technical knowledge.
+This document is specially prepared for all non-technical customers who are willing to use the VPS service but unable to do so because of a lack of technical knowledge.
 This document will cover all the aspects of configuring and managing Windows VPS.
 Apart from this, our support team is always here to assist you anytime with any questions.
 You can either refer to our Knowledgebase or contact us via 24x7 live chat support.

 Table of Contents